willdady/cdk-iam-credentials-rotator/README.md

 });
 ```

-You must provide a Lambda function which is called immediately after a new access key is created for a user.
+The Lambda function, `credentialsHandler` is called immediately after a new access key is created for a user.
 The newly created credentials must be retrieved from AWS Secrets Manager using the secret name passed in to the function.

-Once you have the retrieved the credentials you are free to do with them as you wish e.g. send them to a trusted third party.
-Once your function exits the secret will be deleted from AWS Secrets Manager.
+By default, credentials are rotated once an hour.
+This can be changed by providing `scheduleDuration` in the constructor.

 Below is a minimal boilerplate for your handler function.